 Views along The Lake Walk

-Amazingly, despite the gloomy forecast, the weather held for my entire visit, staying crisp and calm and rain free, and just cool enough to merit a trip to the lovely café afterwards for a light lunch and a warming pot of tea.
+Amazingly, despite the gloomy forecast, the weather held for my entire visit, staying crisp and calm and rain free.
+It was just cool enough to merit a trip to the lovely café afterwards for a light lunch and a warming pot of tea.
 I should mention I had cake too (pear and raspberry bakewell tart) !
 Of course, I couldn’t resist a browse through the shop (and the Christmas shop) and came away with some treats for the family and myself.
 All in all, it was an inspiring day – connecting with nature, getting in some photography practice and enjoying the warmth and cosiness of the café after two hours of gentle meandering along the trails.

 I hope it’s not too long before I can return again.